mpastyl/simple_make/README.md

 ```

 It will read rules in  stdin until EOF, then will output the commands based on the order needed to resolve the first target.
+If there are any circular dependencies it will detect them and abort.

 Limitations
 ------------------------------
 Will auto replace $@ with target but no other automatic variables.
-Does not currently detect circular dependencies.